crossplane/docs/content/master/cli/command-reference.md

 including XRs, compositions and composition functions.

-Use the `--include-full-xr` command with `crossplane beta render` and the `-` option with `crossplane beta validate` to read the YAML file from output of `crossplane beta render`.
+Use the `--include-full-xr` command with `crossplane beta render` and the `-` option with `crossplane beta validate` to pipe the output from `crossplane beta render` to the input of `crossplane beta validate`.

 ```shell {copy-lines="1"}
 crossplane beta render xr.yaml composition.yaml function.yaml --include-full-xr | crossplane beta validate schemas.yaml -